webboty/Dexter-Wiki/oplet-write.md

 The Write (`w`) [oplet](Command-oplet-instruction) writes low level values to the [FPGA / Gateware](Gateware) and in some cases also sets variables in the [firmware](Firmware).
 This is the lower case 'w'; the upper case 'W' is [Write to Robot](write_to_robot).
 The second parameter (the value) is written to the address of the FPGA specified by the first parameter.  e.g. `w 42 64` writes the value 64 into the address 42 in the FPGA.
 Some addresses are also "tracked" by the C firmware (DexRun) for example, `w 5 6516872` writes a new value to FPGA register #5, ACCELERATION_MAXSPEED but the maxSpeed and coupledAcceleration variables in DexRun will also be updated.
 For higher level settings in the [Firmware](Firmware), see the ['S' oplet](set-parameter-oplet)

 _Note: This represents the "virtual" address list as used by the 'w' command.
-The actual FPGA addresses have been changed since (TODO: get date) to use a "keyhole window" to reduce the number of mapped addresses used by the FPGA.
+The actual FPGA addresses have been changed since [2018.05.29](https://github.com/HaddingtonDynamics/Dexter/commit/42df0e01285ef8b67764ed53f3cc697df44d4d93) to use a "keyhole window" to reduce the number of mapped addresses used by the FPGA.
 In the keyhole system, one address in a block will select what the next address actually changes.
-DexRun.c still interprets 'w' commands with the original addresses when the function has not been converted to a keyhole system via the array "OldMemMapInderection".
+DexRun.c still interprets 'w' commands with the original addresses when the function has not been converted to a keyhole system via the array "<a href="https://github.com/HaddingtonDynamics/Dexter/search?q=OldMemMapInderection&unscoped_q=OldMemMapInderection">OldMemMapInderection</a>".
 Items which have been struck out below are not available via 'w' and must be set via other commands which are linked here._

 Addr | Name               | Description
 ---- | ------------------ | ----------------------------